8 Tipps für umweltschonendes Waschen - washo.ch

 1. Does this really need to go in the wash?

-Every wash cycle costs resources, microplastic fibres are released from synthetic clothing and wastewater also pollutes the environment.
+Every wash cycle costs resources, microplastic fibers are released from synthetic clothing and wastewater also pollutes the environment.
 That's why we can only wash sustainably if we reduce the number of wash cycles.

-Luckily, this is easier than expected and also protects our clothes.
-Instead of throwing the T-shirt we wore to the office in the washing basket as soon as we get home, we can hang it up and let it air out for a while.
-Then it could certainly still be worn for later shopping.
+Luckily, it's easier than we thought and also protects our clothes.
+Instead of throwing the T-shirt you wore to the office in the washing basket as soon as you get home, we can hang it up and let it air out for a while.
+Then it could certainly still be worn for shopping later.

 1. Wash cool & save money